Inside a Parent’s Mind: The Push and Pull of Showing Up Every Day

 Because parenting isn’t about “fixing” our children—it’s about discovering who we are in the process of raising them.

 One of the recurring themes I often explore with parents is the idea of power—and the emotional stories we carry around it.
+Who holds the power in a moment of conflict?
+Why does it feel like we’re constantly losing it?
+And what are we truly afraid of when things feel out of control?

 Children, in their truest form, seek freedom.
 They don’t resist out of spite.
 They resist because they’re wired to explore, to test, to push boundaries.
 It’s how they grow.
 It’s how they figure out the world.
 And beneath that spirited behavior is a longing—a longing for connection.
 They want their trusted adult to stay close, to be with them, even through the storm.